vilicvane/vscode-console/README.md

 # Console

-This extension will add command `console.open` to Visual Studio Code, and override keybindings `Ctrl/Cmd+Shift+C` with this command.
+This extension will add command `console.open` to Visual Studio Code, and override keybinding `Ctrl/Cmd+Shift+C` with this command.

 You must configure a console executable to use this extension.